 As the group before

 workstation.
-We’ll create some certificates in a later blog post.
-The generated certificates will be stored locally on your machine and copied to the Kubernetes hosts as needed by Ansible.
+I’ll create some certificates in a later blog post.
+The generated certificates will be stored locally on my workstation and copied to the Kubernetes hosts as needed by Ansible.

 [k8s_controller] group.
 For production you should place the etcd cluster on separate hosts as already mentioned.

 [k8s_controller] group runs at least three important Kubernetes components including

 [k8s_worker].
 That’s the nodes which will run the Docker container and do the heavy work.

 Finally if Ansible should execute tasks on all Kubernetes nodes there is a group called

 [k8s:children] which contains the worker and controller node groups.
 If you run